-As one of the world’s largest suppliers of branded office products, ACCO saw its move to a new headquarters as an opportunity to unify its brands and encourage collaboration among the 450 employees residing in the new space.
-But the move to an 180,000+ square-foot space set in the middle of a golf course would not be without its challenges.
+As one of the world’s largest suppliers of branded office products, ACCO saw its move to a new headquarters as an opportunity to unify its brands and encourage collaboration among the 450 employees residing in the new office environment.
+But the move to a 180,000+ square-foot space set in the middle of a golf course would not be without its challenges.

 “Because of growth through acquisition, we placed new employees in workstations wherever there was available space,” said Mike Molinaro, vice president of strategic initiatives with ACCO.
 “Single departments were housed on separate floors and scattered throughout the old space.”

 After a bidding process, ACCO Brands selected Workspace Interiors to help bring its vision to life.
 With budget top of mind, Workspace Interiors recommended a comprehensive ancillary package for lounge seating, an executive suite and conference rooms.

 Workspace Interiors recommended furniture from a variety of manufacturers, including Coalesse, Enwork and Source.
 Each of the three L-shaped floors is anchored by a centralized cafe designed to bring people together.
 Collaborative office furniture allows employees to connect with each other and technology.

 Huddle spaces were scattered among the workstations, offering employees various options of where and how to work if they weren’t in a formal conference environment or at their desks.
 Some spaces had lounge furniture with pull-up laptop tables.
 Others offered higher tables with stools, a style favored by industrial designers

 Power and audio visual technology were integrated with all conference room tables, providing quick connections during meetings.